Supakornn/quartz/content/index.md

 #### **A little bit about me**

-I'm a student who loves tinkering with code and learning new things.
+I'm a student at [sit,kmutt](https://sit.kmutt.ac.th/) who loves tinkering with code and learning new things.
 I enjoy web development, cybersecurity (especially CTFs), and exploring different programming languages and frameworks.

 This website is my way of learning in public - sharing what I discover along the way.
 If something I wrote helps you or if you want to chat about any topic here, that would make me really happy!